armory/documentation/_spinnaker_install_admin_guides/orca-sql.md

     intervalMs: 1800000  # After how much time the migration process is going to start
 ```

-Once everything is migrated (you will see logs in the orca pod about the migration process) you can remove this settings.
+Once everything has been migrated (you will see logs in the orca pod about the migration process) you can remove these settings.

 <!-- ## Support for Other Relational Databases
 <div class="alpha-warning">